 Methodist minister Jason Lee and a party of missionaries take the Oregon Trail to Oregon.

-Responding to the 1831 Nez Perce request for teachers, the Whitman party, which included Dr. Marcus Whitman and his wife, Narcissa, and the Reverend H. H. Spalding, and his wife, Eliza, travel what will soon be known as the Oregon Trail.
+Responding to the 1831 Nez Perce request for teachers, the Whitman party, including Dr. Marcus Whitman and his wife, Narcissa, the Reverend H. H. Spalding, and his wife, Eliza, travel what will soon be known as the Oregon Trail.
 They arrived at the junction of the Columbia and Snake Rivers, where they established a mission to bring Christianity to the Indians of the northwest.
 Narcissa and Eliza were the first white women to cross the Rocky Mountains.

 Organizer Thomas Jefferson Farnham organizes the emigrant party called the Oregon Dragoons.
 Due to many hardships, many of the emigrants turn back, but Farnham reaches Oregon.

-Catholic Jesuit priest, Father Pierre Jean De Smet takes the Oregon Trail west and establishes a mission in Oregon.
+Catholic Jesuit priest Father Pierre Jean De Smet takes the Oregon Trail west and establishes a mission in Oregon.